Federal Hall National Memorial

-A plaque on the current Federal Hall commemorating the passage of the Northwest Ordinance and settlement of the Northwest Territory.
+A plaque on the current Federal Hall commemorates the Northwest Ordinance's passage and the Northwest Territory's settlement.
 It reads:

 For the last four years of its existence, the Congress of the Confederation met in New York City, including in its City Hall.

 It was there in 1787 that the Northwest Ordinance was passed into law.